Sculpting a Picture

 Purpose:

-- Seeing one’s position as a picture, from the outside
+• Seeing one’s position as a picture/sculpture, from the outside

-- Having to define what one is experiencing, what one wants to see in the picture and whether the picture is accurate
+• Having to define what one is experiencing, what one wants to see in the sculpture and whether the sculpture is accurate

 Who with: